-The original proof of the Loomis-Whitney inequality from [34] relies on a discrete argument.
-It is one of the most important inequalities in mathematics and has applications to not only Sobolev inequalities and embedding [1, 38] but also multi-linear Kakeya inequality [28] (see also [8]).
+The original proof of the Loomis-Whitney inequality dates back to [34] by a discrete argument.
+It is one of the most important inequalities in mathematics and has applications to not only Sobolev inequalities and embedding [1, 38] but also multilinear Kakeya inequality [28] (see also [8]).
 For more details and applications of the Loomis-Whitney inequality, we refer to [10, 16, 17, 25] and the references therein.